mui/base-ui/docs/data/base/getting-started/support/support.md

 ## Community

-### Social media
+### Twitter

-The Base UI community is active on both [X/Twitter](https://twitter.com/BaseUI) and [LinkedIn](https://www.linkedin.com/company/mui/).
-These are great platforms to share what you're working on and connect with other developers.
+The Base UI community is active on [Twitter](https://twitter.com/BaseUI).
+Feel free to share what you're working on!

 ### Discord